EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

 FROM another_alias;
 ```

-As shown by this example query, the `WITH` keyword precedes a list of named, parenthesized queries, each of which functions throughout the life of the query as a though it were a full-fledged table.
+As shown by this example query, the `WITH` keyword precedes a list of named, parenthesized queries, each of which functions throughout the life of the query as though it were a full-fledged table.
 These pseudo-tables are called Common Table Expressions, and they allow me to make one table for each distinct function in what will prove to be a fairly complicated query.

 Let's go through the elements of our new query piece by piece.
 First, I want to store the results of the query, so I can create different visualizations without recalculating everything.
 So I'll make this query create a new table filled with its results.
 In this case, I called the table `grid_mza_vals`.